 No, I am not having Black Sabbath flashbacks.
 This story goes back to the byzantine relationship between the Pittsburgh Steelers and the Philadelphia Eagles.
 I’ll try to unlock this “riddle, wrapped in a mystery, inside an enigma” for you.
 The key is ownership.

 The Eagles and the Steelers entered the league the very same year: 1933.
 Both teams were pathetic in the 1930’s.
-The Eagles best division finish was 3rd out of five teams in 1934 when they finished with 4 wins and 7 losses.
-The birds had a better record in 1938 with 5 wins & 6 losses but finished in 4th place.
-In the seven seasons from 1933-1939; the Eagles had a combined 18-55-3 record.
-A full third of their victories during that period was against Pittsburgh.
+The Eagles best division finish was third out of five teams in 1934.
+That year they finished with four wins and seven losses.
+The birds had a better record in 1938 with five wins and six losses.
+But finished in fourth place.
+In seven seasons from 1933-1939; the Eagles had a combined 18-55-3 record.
+A full third of their victories against Pittsburgh.

 Pittsburgh had a slightly better record; coming in second place in 1936 just missing a berth in the championship game by losing the last game of the season.
 Pittsburgh had a 22-55-3 record from 1933-1939.
-They beat the Eagles in 7 of 13 games played.
-Both teams finished last in the NFL’s East Division three times in those seven years – clearly the doormats of the east.
+They beat the Eagles in seven of 13 games played.
+Both teams finished last in the NFL’s East Division three times – clearly the doormats of the east.

 Art Rooney had entered Pittsburgh into the NFL in 1933 by paying a $2500 franchise fee.
 Bert Bell entered the same year with Philadelphia as a co-owner.
 He became the full owner and head coach in 1936 by buying out his partners with a $4500 bid at public auction.
 Both teams were not only losers; they were broke.
 Rooney estimated that he lost over $100,000 in his first seven years of operation.
 The Eagles used up $85,000 from 1933-1935 leading to the auction that gave Bell full ownership.